JAForbes/z4/api.md

 ### `z.service`

-`z.service(Query[], *( z::Z4 ) -> void, options? ) -> ServiceInstance`
+`z.service(Query[], *( z::Zed ) -> void, options? ) -> ServiceInstance`

 ### `options`

 #### `options.resolve`

-In Z4, there can only be 1 transaction per service running at a time.
-This means if a query dependency emits a new value while an existing service is already running Z4 needs to resolve that conflict by either, debouncing new invocations, cancelling the existing transaction, or ignoring all new transactions until the current one exits cleanly.
+In Zed, there can only be 1 transaction per service running at a time.
+This means if a query dependency emits a new value while an existing service is already running Zed needs to resolve that conflict by either, debouncing new invocations, cancelling the existing transaction, or ignoring all new transactions until the current one exits cleanly.

-By default Z4 cancels existing transactions and starts a new transaction.
+By default Zed cancels existing transactions and starts a new transaction.

 ```js